borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [ ] feature: add special alien moving horizontally and above the screen
+- fix: add audio file for the bonus alien

-- [ ] style: change the design for the aliens' bullets
+- style: change the design for the aliens' bullets

-- [ ] style: animate "PLAY" in the state showing the number of points awarded for each alien
+- style: animate "PLAY" in the state showing the number of points awarded for each alien

-- [ ] feature: add shields
+- feature: add shields

 ## Design